Animace/Blog-FullStack/README.md

 # Blog App Features

-This document outlines the key features of the CRUD App built with Express and MongoDB.
+This document outlines the key features of the App built with Express and MongoDB.

 ## Table of Contents